sissbruecker/linkding/docs/backup.md

 ## Full backup

-linkding provides a CLI command to create a full backup of the data folder.
+Linkding provides a CLI command to create a full backup of the data folder.
 This creates a zip file that contains backups of the database, assets, and favicons.

 > [!NOTE]
 > This method assumes that you are using the default SQLite database.